How to Use Nettle and Maximize Its Power

 Can I pick it myself?

-The most important tip for picking nettle is to always stay away from areas treated with pesticides.
-Also very important is to wear gloves if you’re going to do it yourself, otherwise it will sting.
+- The most important tip for picking nettle is to always stay away from areas treated with pesticides.

 Health properties of nettle